 If you are receiving any payments, pensions or supplements from DVA, your residential situation can affect your payment — that is, whether you own or rent your own home, or if you are living in a granny flat, retirement village or under a sale leaseback agreement.
 Review the following information to find out more about how your situation may affect the payments you receive:

 More information is available about your obligations regarding your personal and residential circumstances.

 More information is available about DVA managed home loan subsidy schemes.

 If you are unable to live independently in your own home and are considering moving into a residential aged care facility (RACF) you will need an assessment by an Aged Care Assessment Team (ACAT).

-More information on assessment and eligibility is available on the My Aged Care website or from the National Contact Centre on telephone 1800 200 422.
+More information on assessment and eligibility is available on My Aged Care or from the National Contact Centre on telephone 1800 200 422.